charmoniumQ/sams-cookiecutter-pypackage/README.md

 - `./script.py`: This script has run commands for all of the tools you should need.
 Putting these all into a script gives three advantages:

   - It makes it easier to standardize the which tools are invoked and how they are invoked between developers and CI.

   - It lets some of the configuration be dynamic rather than repeated.
 This reduces repetition.
 For example, `pytest-cov` needs to know what to measure coverage against.
-The script finds the current package and uses that.
+The script finds the current package and uses that rather than repeating the name in many more places.

   - It can run multiple devtools in parallel that would be tedious to type out.
 For example, `./script.py test` runs all six tools in parallel.

 - `./script.py fmt`: Fix your code in place

    - [autoimport] guesses and inserts the import statement if you forget to write it.

    - [isort] your imports, so you don't have to.

    - [Black] "aims to enforce one style and one style only, with some room for pragmatism."
 If you don't like how this formats a single line, you can ignore just that section with `# fmt: off`/`# fmt: on`.

 - `./script.py test`: Runs tests on your code.

   - [pylint] is the most thorough and it warns for semantic errors.
 If some particular warning is bothering you, you can ignore it in the `pylintrc`.
-Pylint gives you a report to see if your code has worsened.
+Pylint gives you a colorful report to see if your code has worsened.

   - [mypy] type-checks Python code with type annotations.
-By default, strict mode is enabled, but this can be relaxed in `pyproject.toml`
+By default, strict mode is enabled, but this can be relaxed in `pyproject.toml` > `tool.mypy`.
+It is far easier to use type checking from the beginning than it is to enforce type checking on an untyped project.

   - [pytest] runs tests in parallel with debug information.
 This cookiecutter includes a template for writing your own tests.

-  - [coverage] to evaluate code coverage.
+  - [coverage.py] to evaluate code coverage of the tests.

   - [radon] tells you which modules and functions are most complex.
 This helps you know what to simplify.

 - `./script.py all-tests`: Runs extra tests on your code in every environment.

   - [tox] runs tests in multiple Python environments, so you can test compatibility.

-  - [rstcheck] checks your `README.rst`.
+  - [rstcheck] and [proselint] checks your `README.rst`.

   - [twine] checks the resulting package.

 - `./script.py publish`: Publishes the code to PyPI and documentation to Github pages.
   - [bump2version] bumps the version, writes a git tag, and pushes it to Github (if everything succeeded).

   - [poetry] does the actual build and publish.
 Set `TWINE_USERNAME` and `TWINE_PASSWORD` to automate entering credentials.

 - `./script.py docs`: Check and render documentation.

   - [proselint] checks grammar and spelling in ReStructured Text files.

   - TODO: generate API docs.
 I am unhappy with sphinx and looking for replacements.

 - Github workflow automation: Creates a basic automation workflow that runs `./script.py all-tests`.

+- A minimal but useful Github issue template.

 - A note on packages: Even if you don't intend to publish a package, you should probably think of your code as a package, because this gives you a single namespace to put your modules, most